-With new Windows 10 build 17686 (10.0.17686.1000) Redstone 5 update they have introduced all new regional page allowing user to override the Windows 10 default regional settings like: Calendar, First day of week, Time and date format including currency settings.
-User may go to settings App- Time & Language – Region and check it out.
+With the new Windows 10 build 17686 (10.0.17686.1000) Redstone 5 update they have introduced all-new regional page allowing user to override the Windows 10 default regional settings like Calendar, First day of week, Time and date format including currency settings.
+Users may go to settings App- Time & Language – Region and check it out.

 There is a Local Experience patch with Microsoft store apps that bring up the all new display language quality improvements.
 To access them via the Settings App easily on the go.
 Click on Add a Windows display language with Local Experience Packs under Settings>App> Time & Language>Language.

 Here you can enjoy Windows 10 in your preferred language by downloading the Local Experience Packs.

 In addition, there is a major update including the microphone disable the feature, which let the user decide whether they want to use the microphone of your device or not.
 It will display a pop-up notification whenever user attempts to use the microphone.
 This will let user know if the microphone is triggered by the user or any third-party malware or spyware.

 - Difference Between Windows 10 Pro and Home Edition

 - Difference Between 64 Bit and 34 Bit Windows